deniscoady/redpanda-ai-quickstart/README.md

 ## Redpanda

+> [!NOTE]
+> [Redpanda Connect](https://www.redpanda.com/connect) requires an Enterprise agreement to use AI functionality.
+Please ensure you have an active Connect entitlement with Redpanda Data, Inc. before using it in a production capacity.

 Redpanda is a high-performance streaming platform that supports Kafka APIs, allowing you to build streaming architectures without the complexity of managing ZooKeeper.

 - **Service**: Redpanda